Khovanov homotopy type, periodic links and localizations: Introduction

 Section~\ref{sec:review} deals with Khovanov homotopy type.
-We construct equivariant Khovanov flow category as well as its annular analogue.
-We show that passing to geometric realization yields a space that is independent of various choices up to stable equivariant homotopy equivalence.
+We construct the equivariant Khovanov flow category as well as its annular analog.
+We show that passing to geometric realization yields a space that is independent of various choices up to equivariant stable homotopy equivalence.
 This independence is proved in Section~\ref{sec:main1}.
-In Section~\ref{sec:cobcat} we make preparatory steps to prove fixed point theorems.
-We recall Bar-Natan's construction of Khovanov category and establish Counting Moduli Lemma (Lemma~\ref{lemma:conn-components-moduli-space}), which computes the number of connected components of the moduli space in terms of the genus of the cobordism in Bar-Natan's setting.
+In Section~\ref{sec:cobcat}, we make preparatory steps to prove the fixed-point theorems.
+We recall Bar-Natan's construction of Khovanov homology via $\Cbl$-category and use this construction to establish Counting Moduli Lemma~\ref{lemma:conn-components-moduli-space}, which computes the number of connected components of the moduli space in terms of the genus of the cobordism in Bar-Natan's setting.
+Section~\ref{sec:fixed-points} proves Categorical Fixed Point Theorem (Theorem~\ref{thm:fixed-points}).